 What is Kheer?

 Kheer is a pudding-like dessert in the Indian subcontinent, usually made by simmering milk, sugar, and rice.
 There are several versions of kheer, some using jaggery instead of sugar or substituting rice with bulgur wheat, millet, tapioca, or vermicelli.
-Another name for Indian rice puddings is Pasayam, which more common to South India.
+Another name for Indian rice puddings is Pasayam, which is more common to South India.

 Other types of kheer are Daliya with broken wheat, Seviya with vermicelli, Poha Kheer with flattened rice, and more.